BPM and RPA. Two sides of the same coin?

 Reform, an independent think tank, have claimed RPA could replace up to 90% of Government administrators in addition to thousands of jobs in the NHS by 2030.
 The report suggests doctors and nurses may be impacted by RPA as it can outperform humans at some diagnoses and routine surgical procedures and is more efficient at data collection.

-During the recent General Election campaign, the Green Party proposed to take steps towards a universal basic income and a 4-day working week, partly in response to the prospect of robotics and Artificial Intelligence in the not too distant future.
+During the 2017 General Election campaign, the Green Party proposed to take steps towards a universal basic income and a 4-day working week, partly in response to the prospect of robotics and Artificial Intelligence in the not too distant future.

 In reality, we do not believe improving the automation of some legacy systems will replace humans, but it does provide a better way of completing existing tasks, freeing up time and resources for more productive jobs.